taurushq-io/smart-wallet-7702/README.md

 ## Audit

-A detailed diff between v0.3.0 and v1.0.0 — covering all behavioral changes, security improvements, and the `supportsInterface` bug fix — is available at [`doc/DIFFv0.3.0_1.0.0.md`](doc/DIFFv0.3.0_1.0.0.md).
+A detailed diff between v0.3.0 and v1.0.0, covering all behavioral changes, security improvements, and the `supportsInterface` bug fix, is available at [`doc/DIFFv0.3.0_1.0.0.md`](doc/DIFFv0.3.0_1.0.0.md).

 ### Tools